Simeon Solomon: Biography

-In 1873, Simeon was arrested for soliciting in public toilets and having sex with a 60-year-old stableman named George Roberts.
+In 1873, Solomon was arrested for soliciting in public toilets and having sex with a 60-year-old stableman named George Roberts.
 Both men were charged with indecent exposure and an attempt to commit buggery.
 Both were found guilty, fined £100 and sentenced to 18 months hard labour.
-He was arrested again in 1874 in Paris on a similar charge, after which he was sentenced to spend three months in prison.
+Solomon was arrested again in 1874 in Paris on a similar charge, after which he was sentenced to spend three months in prison.

-After his prosecutions he no longer exhibited, but his work was collected by such figures as Oscar Wilde, John Addington Symonds, Count Eric Stenbock, and Walter Pater.
+In the 1880s and 1890s, after his prosecutions, he was unable to support himself and suffered from alcoholism.
+He no longer exhibited, but continued to produce artworks.
+He spent several stints in the St. Giles Workhouse.
+During this time Solomon was supported by his family, and friends, including Frederick Hollyer who produced reproductions of Solomon's work.

-In 1884, he was admitted to the workhouse where he continued to produce work, but his life and talent were blighted by alcoholism.
-Twenty years later in 1905, he died from complications brought on by his alcoholism.
+On 14 August 1905, he died from complications brought on by his alcoholism.
 He was buried at the Jewish Cemetery in Willesden.

+His work was collected by such figures as Oscar Wilde, John Addington Symonds, Count Eric Stenbock, and Walter Pater.

-Examples of his work are on permanent display at the Victoria and Albert Museum, Wightwick Manor in Wolverhampton, and at Leighton House in west London.
-Retrospectives of his work have been held at the Birmingham Museum and Art Gallery in 2005–6, and in London at the Ben Uri Gallery in 2006.
+Examples of his work are on permanent display at the Victoria and Albert Museum, at Wightwick Manor in Wolverhampton, and at Leighton House in west London.
+Retrospectives of his work were held at the Birmingham Museum and Art Gallery in 2005–6 and at the Ben Uri Gallery (London) in 2006.